Atriya squared his shoulders toward Benson. A part of him warned that this was a mistake, but now he was committed.

-“Pray you piece of shit.
+“Pray, you piece of shit.
 And you know goddamn well my name’s Atriya.”

 Benson began mumbling into the ground.
 “All praise the Judge.
 He who teaches us white over black, good over evil.
 What is sacred and what is vile.
 Avert thine eyes and worship his Righteousness.
 All praise the Judge.”

-Benson screamed and rolled to his side, clutching his bludgeoned and shaking hand with his uninjured one.
-For an instant, Atriya could see the outlines of bone under the injured skin; they were going in the wrong directions.
+Benson screamed and rolled to the side, clutching his bludgeoned and shaking hand with his uninjured one.
+For an instant, Atriya could see the outlines of bone under the traumatized skin; he could see that the bones were pointing in the wrong directions.
 Good break.
-They disappeared from view as an angry and dark purplish grey promptly flooded the traumatized flesh.
-The wound quickly swelled, making it look distended.
-Benson was crying in gasping, undignified wails.
+The unsightly jags disappeared from view as angry, purplish grey flooded the battered flesh.
+The wound quickly swelled, giving it a distended look.
+Benson began crying in gasping, undignified wails.

 He is best who is trained in the severest school.

 Thinking of it, the Crusader couldn’t help but smile.

 Want to know what I was thinking while I wrote this?
 Click here: Chapter 5 author’s notes